cypress-io/cypress/CONTRIBUTING.md

 - [Describe your problem, not your solution](#describe-problems)
 - [Explain how to reproduce the issue](#reproducibility).

-Finally, if you are up to date, supported, have collected information about the problem, and have the best reproduction instructions you can come up with, you are ready to [open an issue](https://github.com/cypress-io/cypress/issues/new).
+Finally, if you are up to date, supported, have collected information about the problem, and have the best reproduction instructions you can give, you are ready to [open an issue](https://github.com/cypress-io/cypress/issues/new).

 ### Update Cypress